JoyMonteiro/bharatsim-tutorial/source/setup.rst

 * Go to File --> Open, and select the ``build.sbt`` file in the BharatSim source code directory.
 Now, select **Open as Project**.
 IntelliJ Idea will load the project.

-* Now, we **run the SIR Model**.
-SIR is a simple compartmental model to analyze epidemics, where a person can be either Susceptible (S), Infected (I) or Recovered (R).
-We will see SIR Model in detail in the Epidemiology section.
+* Now, we will run the example :ref:`The SIR Model` that is included with the BharatSim source code.

   * In IntelliJ Idea, on the left is the project directory structure and tree.
 Navigate to ``BharatSim/src/main/scala/com/bharatsim/examples/epidemiology/sir`` and open the ``Main.scala`` file.